DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 In order to be a target for a stockpile or workshop link, the stockpile or building must have a name.
 That's not the only reason you should give things names, though.
 The game is just much easier to play when stockpiles and key buildings have descriptive names.
 Which lever controls the bridge named "Right outer gate"?
 You can click on that bridge, click on "show linked buildings", zoom to the lever, and click on the lever.
-Or you can scan your mouse over the levers and click onYou can always edit names in-game, but blueprints are a great way to automate this task.
+Or you can scan your mouse over the levers and click on the lever with the same name as the target bridge.
+You can always edit names in-game, but blueprints are a great way to automate this task.

 .. topic:: Tip